Looking for inspiration to travel solo?

-A long silence at his end was a clear invitation to realise that the deal is cancelled.
+A long silence at his end was a clear understanding of the fact that the deal is cancelled.

 “No man, the thing is I might not be coming along, something really urgent has come up,” he confessed, in his usual tone.

-This happened yesterday, and since last 24 hours, I’m constantly consoling him to reconsider, like a stubborn, innocent kid, trying to make him realise what he will miss, if he doesn’t come along.
-None of my friends wants to replace him either – everyone is busy with their work, sorting their lives in an ever systematic order.
+This happened yesterday, and for the last 24 hours, I’m constantly consoling him to reconsider (rather than finding inspiration to travel solo), like a stubborn, innocent kid, trying to make him realise what fun we are going to have on the trip.
+None of my friends wants to replace him either.
+Everyone is busy with their work and routine.

-I Didn’t Want Others To Hold My Back
+I Don’t Want Others To Hold Me Back

-But from the very beginning, if there was one thing I was sure about, it was – if I put off a trip because of other people, I can never travel the world and see places I always wished to see.
+From the very beginning, I knew that if I put off a trip because of other people, I can never travel and explore the world.

-I remember first time I traveled on my own, I had no intention of doing it.
-I was scared, but somewhere deep inside my mind, was, a voice that repeatedly pushed me to give it a try.
+I remember the first time I travelled solo, I had no intention of doing it.
+I was scared, but somewhere deep inside me, there was a voice reassuring and pushing me.

 “What if I don’t like it?”

-“We cannot expect to grow if we are too afraid or unwilling to change and face challenges.
-When we exit our everyday, mundane lifestyles to do something different we can experience growth, undiscovered strength, and new abilities within ourselves” Ashley Ormon
+“We cannot expect to grow if we are too afraid and not willing to face challenges.
+When we exit our everyday, mundane lifestyle, to do something different, we experience personal growth”

 Solo Traveling Gave Me The Ultimate Freedom

-Solo traveling gave me the ultimate freedom I always wanted from my journeys, and the fact that there is never anyone to nag on me or override their reasons, made it a preferred way for me to travel.
+Solo travelling gave me the ultimate freedom I always wanted from my journeys.
+The fact that there is never anyone to nag me or override their reasons, made solo travelling a habit.

 So don’t wait for people or let them hold you back from your travel dreams.
-There’s only now – and if you don’t go, you might not go at all.
-Because if I had not stopped waiting, I’d still be there convincing Alok, or someone else.
+There’s only now, and if you won’t leave now, you may never leave.